 RX 550 is the starting point of the RX series of AMD.
-It’s based on the latest Polaris architecture and is made for the gamers who are really on a very tight budget.
+It’s based on the Polaris architecture and is made for the gamers who are really on a very tight budget.
 People who want to invest $300 in a gaming PC that can run games at 1080p can now have their dreams come true.
-For around $90, this card is what a $250-$300 gaming build needs.
+For only $70, this card is what a $250-$300 gaming build needs.

 It doesn’t have a PCI connector, so it will draw the power from the motherboard PCI-Ex16 slot and will make your PC much power efficient also making your expense lower by not needing a hefty power supply.
 You can run it on a cheap power supply easily but I still recommend going at least with a 400 Watts power supply from EVGA or Cooler Master.

-This card runs on 128-bit memory interface, has core clock above 1100Mhz and can be overclocked more than 1200Mhz.
-It can run all the latest games on medium settings at 1080p with 40+fps but it can run some games on high settings with 50+ fps like GTA V, Bioshock Infinite and Battlefield 4.
+This card runs on 128-bit memory interface, has a core clock above 1100Mhz and can be overclocked more than 1200Mhz.
+It can run all the latest games on medium settings at 1080p with 30-40fps but it can run some games on medium-high settings with 40+ fps like GTA V, Overwatch, Fortnite etc..
 This card is not meant for too much graphical intensive games like The Witcher 3 or Mass effect but you can surely run those at 1080p medium settings with constant 30+fps or even more.
 For me at a budget of $300 for a gaming PC, I would not mind playing at 40fps on medium settings.
-It will still be smoother than a lot of games on PS4.

 Gigabyte GT 1030 OC 2GB